 Now that you know you must get out of your comfort zone, you need to ask yourself 4 questions to find your life purpose.
 The first is, “What Do I Love?”
 What do you like doing?
 Get out a pen and piece of paper, and write everything out.
 It doesn’t matter how silly or mundane or how big or fancy.
 Write down everything that comes to mind.
 Try to avoid vague answers like money.
 Write down what you can do with that money.
 Travel?
 Give to others?
 Spend more time with family?
 Once you have written all of those things on paper, rank them.
 Which things do you think the most about?
 What things get you the most excited?
 Your life purpose will end up being something that you can do that will keep you motivated and passionate.

 3 – What Are You Good At?

-The next thing you should ask yourself is what you are good at.
+The next thing you should ask yourself to find your life purpose is what you are good at.
 Just as you did before, write them down.
 The things you are good at, are an indication of your life purpose.
 Think outside the box on this as well.
 You don’t have to stick with the skill associated with your day job.
 You may be a programmer or teacher but a great writer.

 4 – What Does The World Need?